gauthamchandra/learning-scala-from-js/functions.md

 ## Recursive Functions

-**IMPORTANT**: Although this will be _super_ weird at first, whenever you feel the need to reach for while loops...don't.
-Use recursive functions instead.
+**IMPORTANT**: Although this will be _super_ weird at first, whenever you feel the need to reach for while loops...DON'T. Use recursive functions instead.
 [This StackOverflow post says it best](https://stackoverflow.com/questions/18674743/is-there-any-advantage-to-avoiding-while-loops-in-scala)

 Unlike normal functions, the compiler cannot infer the return types of recursive functions.
-So this should be explicitly specified (as in best practice anyway)
+So this should be explicitly specified (as is best practice anyway)

 ```scala
 def say(str: String, times: Int): String = {